From the Bob Willard Collection, Volume 1

 With a gifted natural agility, Frisell snapped the paper boat out from the rushing current.
 Together we unfolded the center-masted paper canoe only to discover that it wasn’t simply a wet paper boat.
 No. It was more than that.
 It was also Big Bob Willard’s year-end report card skillfully folded up heading to a watery grave.

-There were some unflattering grades in red ink on the inside of Big Bob’s paper Argo.
-I wouldn’t even go home if I had gotten that report card.
-Big Bob wasn’t supposed to open it.
+There were some unflattering grades in red ink on the inside of Big Bob’s paper boat final report card.
+Personally, if I had that report card, I wouldn’t even go home.
+Big Bob wasn’t even supposed to open it.
 It was for his parents.
 I didn’t open mine.
 And Frisell didn’t open his, either.

 Jack and Thelma Willard never did see their son’s 1961-1962 Year-End Report Card.
-Nor did they learn of their son’s exceptional paper folding skills.
+Nor did they learn of Big Bob’s exceptional paper folding skills.
 It’s like Big Bob was a sailor.
-That ocean liner was a beauty.
+His report card boat was a beauty.
 I’d say Big Bob Willard could fold a piece of paper into as good a boat as anyone ever could.

-Frisell ended up thinking so, too, because he tossed the waxy red lips right into the metal waste can that the pop bottle tops automatically fell into when we used the opener on the wall.
-We hadn’t even left the candy store and he hadn’t had that thing in his hand more than two minutes before he chucked it.
+Frisell ended up thinking so, too.
+He hadn’t had the waxy red lips more than two minutes before he chucked it in the trash.
 Gone.
 5¢ waxy red lips thrown away.
-He looked at it, put it in his mouth, bit into the paraffin, made a sour face and tossed it into the trash.
+He had looked at it, put it in his mouth, bit into the paraffin, made a pushy face and tossed it into the trash.
 One toss, two points.
-I told Frisell we should sell this stuff ourselves.

 Neither Frisell nor I were surprised by Big Bob’s Year-End Report Card.
-We weren’t surprised he had converted it into the gutter-faring Argo.
-It all epitomized Big Bob.
+We weren’t surprised he had converted it into a gutter-faring boat.
+It epitomized Big Bob.
 Even as elementary school kids we admired Big Bob’s daring and we kinda admired his questionable deeds and his lack of shame and his constancy to go against the rules.

 It had long been those things about him that never changed.
 He had his own way.

-And still, he was one of us; a close, critically important friend whom we cared for and loved deeply.
+And still, he was one of us; a close friend whom we cared for and loved deeply.
 He was family.
-It remains so to this day.
-It is now years after Big Bob began what he would call his final ‘dirt nap‘.
+It remains so to this day; years after Big Bob began what he would have called his final ‘dirt nap‘.
 That’s another common Big Bob Willard expression: ‘Dirt nap.’
 Feel free to add it to your vocabulary.
 He won’t mind.
-He’d like it if his brain wasn’t worm food now.
+He’d like it if his brain hadn’t become worm food the past few years.

 Big Bob died peaceably at age 69 due to a cancer-ravaged body from a life of poor choices.